 Sweatshops in fashion are no secret, and it's even a joke for certain people about how common sweatshops are in the fashion industry.
-However, conditions are so much more worse than many may think.
-The workforce, which is disproportionately female, gets almost no workers' rights, and ideas such as maternity leave and paid sick leave.
-This means that the, largely uninsured and underpaid, workforce is constantly working for little to no pay in developing countries such as India and parts of Africa.
+However, conditions are so much worse than many may think.
+The workforce, which is disproportionately female, gets almost no workers' rights, including no maternity leave or paid sick leave.
+This means that the largely uninsured and underpaid workforce is constantly working for little to no pay in developing countries such as India and parts of Africa.

 What Can We Do?

-So fast fashion sucks, yeah.
-But what can the average person do to alleviate the stresses that fast fashion causes to the environment and human rights?
+Fast fashion sucks, but what can the average person do to alleviate the stresses that fast fashion causes to the environment and human rights?
 Well, there are several things to do to help.

 A more expensive, yet also acceptable, option is buying from sustainable brands.
 Such brands include NOAH, Levi's, Patagonia, Nudie Jeans, and various other brands.
 These brands focus on transparency, ethical trade, and ethical production.
 Such brands help everyone involved in the process live and thrive upon their manufacturing process.
 This is in stark contrast to the shady and often sleazy efforts of fast fashion companies.